top of page

-Waunesa Herrington is the City Secretary.
-She was hired in July of 2013.
+Leslie Wills is the City Secretary.
+She was hired in February of 2023.
 As City Secretary, she is responsible for the management, organization and processing of all official records of the city as well as the preparing of all City Council meeting and documents along with conducting all Municipal Elections.

 The Zavalla Police Department is a community based police agency.
 The Department’s goals are to protect the citizens of Zavalla and their property all while maintaining a fair and impartial approach with the community.
 The Zavalla Police Department strives to use good moral values and ethics to help guide our daily decisions, planning, and contributions for improving the relationship between law enforcement and the citizens of Zavalla.
 The members of the Zavalla Police Department are dedicated to provide effective and efficient law enforcement services, to be honest and courteous, as well as show professionalism and integrity at all times.